filecoin-project/specs/definitions.md

 A `ticket` is used as a source of randomness in EC leader election.
 Every block depends on an `ElectionProof` derived from a `ticket`.
 At least one new `ticket` is produced with every new block.
 Ticket creation is described [here](./expected-consensus.md#Ticket-generation).

+Ticket comparison is done by interpreting the tickets' Bytes as unsigned integers (little endian representation).

 #### TipSet

 A `TipSet` is a set of blocks that have the same parent set and same number of `tickets`, which implies they will have been mined at the same `height`.
 A `TipSet` can contain multiple blocks if more than one miner successfully mines a block in the same `round` as another miner.

 #### Verifiable